forchag/hyperledger/README.md

 committed to all peers.
 Clients can query the ledger to retrieve device information or verify data integrity.

+### Block characteristics

+Blocks in the default test network are cut when either 10 transactions accumulate or about two seconds pass.
+A block typically stays under 2&nbsp;MB in size but the absolute maximum is 10&nbsp;MB.
+Every transaction is hashed with **SHA-256** before inclusion and the block header stores the Merkle root of all transaction hashes.
+Communication between nodes is protected with TLS but the on-disk ledger itself is not encrypted.
+Because only a small transaction descriptor is stored on the ledger, roughly a few hundred sensor events comfortably fit into a single block.

 ### Inspecting and verifying blocks

 The Fabric CLI can display high level ledger information: